mikehoward/tdd_deploy/Readme.md

 While, Capistrano focuses on deploying the Rails application, TddDeploy focuses on validating the configuration of both the deployment host(s) and a Rails application.

+# Branch Information

+**master** is more-or-less stable.
+The more-or-less is that this project is still in flux.
+It matches the current version which is on rubygems.org and is up to date with the latest tagged version of the **0-1** branch.

+**0-1** is current development.
+I'm trying to remember to tag the version with 'pre<something>', but there are no guarantees.

+**0-0** is dead ended.

+# Notes on Unit Tests

+These tests run on my system with a virtual host running Arch Linux with host name 'arch' and a bunch of accounts.
+The tests won't work without a conforming setup.